daddydrac/Computer-Vision-Facial-Key-Point-Detection/README.md

  #### How HAAR Feature Detection works with CNNs ####

 Summary: HAAR Feature Detection is gradient measuments that look at rectangular regions.
 HAAR features detect patterns like edges lines and more complex rectangular patterns.
-The image below is an example of vertical, horizatonal and rectangle "Feature Detectors" or "Line Detectors":
+The image below is an example of vertical, horizatonal and rectangle "HAAR Feature Detectors" or "HAAR Line Detectors":

  ![Image description](https://github.com/joehoeller/Computer-Vision-Facial-Key-Point-Detection/blob/master/app/facial-keypoint-detection/misc/haar-features.png)